opil/documentation/docs/showcases/muraplast.md

 This guide is a short version of the guide on how to setup the connection to the external OPC UA server:
 <https://iotagent-opcua.readthedocs.io/en/latest/user_and_programmers_manual/index.html>.

+This guide is tested both in Ubuntu linux and Windows 10.
 First, clone the prepared configuration for connection to OPC UA Server:
 ```
 git clone https://github.com/Engineering-Research-and-Development/iotagent-opcua